 An overnight on the town is pretty much the epitome of fun for kids of any age.
 Plan a staycation in San Francisco and the kids will go gaga at the idea.

-The Hilton San Francisco Union Square and Parc 55 San Francisco hotels both offer Holiday Shop and Skate Packages for those looking to add ice skating and shopping to their staycation plan.
-Through January 15, 2018, booking this package gets you two ice rink tickets, free buffet breakfast for kids five and under, and 15% off at Bloomingdales.
+The Hilton San Francisco Union Square and Parc 55 San Francisco hotels both offer Skate, Shop and Stay Packages for those looking to add ice skating and shopping to their staycation plan.
+This package gets you three ice rink tickets, free buffet breakfast for kids five and under, and 15% off at Bloomingdales.
 Take the kids to the Cityscape lounge for a Shirley Temple and an epic view of the city!

-Spend the day at the Exploratorium, eat some seafood at Fisherman's Wharf, ride the cable cars, indulge in a giant-sized sundae at Ghirardelli Square and watch the Bay Bridge light up the sky.
+Spend the day at the Exploratorium, eat some seafood at Fisherman's Wharf, ride the cable cars, visit PIER 39, indulge in a giant-sized sundae at Ghirardelli Square and watch the Bay Bridge light up the sky.
 It's a night the kids will never forget!